elshaw82/100daysofcode/README.md

 ### Day 27: May 21, 2020

 **Today's Progress**: Full JavaScript day today!
 Currently learning about Coercion, Ternaries and Conditional Abuse.
 I finished my Tetris tutorial but it didn't really work - tried debugging to no avail.
-I then copied the code from the lesson and it was thowing the same error so who knows!
+I then copied the code from the lesson and it was throwing the same error so who knows!
 Quite frustrating, but it was an interesting project (when it was working).

 **Thoughts**: I found the FCC Tetris tutorial quite tricky, even though it was labelled as beginner level.
 It's hard not to feel a bit disheartened when something is labelled as 'beginner/easy' and even with a decent bit of knowledge, you still struggle!
 Oh well.
 I managed to use a lot of what I was learning in my course in new ways, so that's something!
 Hopefully at the end of this I'll be able to revisit it and fix the problem.

 **Link(s) to work**: [Tetris - not quite working](https://github.com/elshaw82/Tetris)

+### Day 28: May 22, 2020

+**Today's Progress**: No JavaScript today.
+Instead, I gave Empire Records a website!
+This was really fun and gave me the opportunity to play around with layouts and animation.
+I'd like to keep working on it to give more pages, make it responsive and make it more interactive.

+**Thoughts**: It's really nice to give yourself a break when your feeling a bit defeated and work on something different.
+Back at it tomorrow!

+**Link(s) to work**: [Empire Records](https://github.com/elshaw82/Empire-Records)